alefisico/GoogleCapstoneBellabeat/docs/analyze.md

   * There is no clear correlation between `TotalSteps` or `TotalDistance` and `Calories`.
   * Then, I looked at the quantities based on the day of the week, this is what I found:
     * It is not statistically significant because of the dataset, but there is a trend on `TotalSteps` and `TotalDistance` to be lower on Sundays and Mondays.
 After further analysis, it looks like it is just because the data has 3 Sundays and Mondays, and 4 of the other days.
 After weigthing the quantities properly, the trend dissapear.
     * After normalizing all the quantities to the proper day, there is no clear trend in any quantity based on the day of the week.
 Perhaps the only noticiable, but not statistically significant, difference is in the `SedentaryActiveDistance`, where it seems that Monday and Thrusdays have higher values.
+  * Then, I looked at the `sleepDay` dataset.
+There are only 15 participants with data.
+No clear trend in the data is found.
+  * Then I looked at correlations between the daily activity and sleep.
+I merged `dailyActivity` and `sleepDay` tables.
+After removing `Nan` values I ended up with similar number of participants as the `sleepDay` (as excepted).
+I found:
+    * There is a negative correlation between `TotalMinutesAsleep` and `SendentaryMinutes`.
+    * There is a midly negative correlation between `FairlyActiveMinutes` and `TotalMinutesAsleep`.